Baroness Orczy: Early life

 Orczy was born in Tarnaörs, Hungary.
 She was the daughter of the composer Baron Félix Orczy de Orci (1835–1892) and Countess Emma Wass de Szentegyed et Cege (1839–1892).

-Her paternal grandfather, Baron László Orczy (1787–1880) was a royal councillor, and knight of the Sicilian order of Saint George, her paternal grandmother, Baroness Magdolna, born Magdolna Müller (1811–1879), was of Austrian origin.
+Her paternal grandfather, Baron László Orczy (1787–1880), was a royal councillor, and knight of the Sacred Military Constantinian Order of Saint George; her paternal grandmother, Baroness Magdolna, born Magdolna Müller (1811–1879), was of Austrian origin.
 Her maternal grandparents were the Count Sámuel Wass de Szentegyed et Cege (1815–1879), member of the Hungarian parliament, and Rozália Eperjessy de Károlyfejérvár (1814–1884).

-Emma's parents left their estate for Budapest in 1868, fearful of the threat of a peasant revolution.
-They lived in Budapest, Brussels, and Paris, where Emma studied music unsuccessfully.
-Finally, in 1880, the 14-year-old Emma and her family moved to London, England where they lodged with their countryman, Francis Pichler, at 162 Great Portland Street.
+Orczy's parents left their estate for Budapest in 1868, fearful of the threat of a peasant revolution.
+They lived in Budapest, Brussels, and Paris, where she studied music unsuccessfully.
+In 1880, at age 14, Emma and her family moved to London, England where they lodged with their Francis Pichler at 162 Great Portland Street.
 Orczy attended West London School of Art and then the Heatherley School of Fine Art.

-Although not destined to be a painter, it was at art school that she met a young illustrator named Henry George Montagu MacLean Barstow, the son of an English clergyman; they were married at St Marylebone parish church on 7 November 1894.
-It was the start of a joyful and happy marriage, which she described as "for close on half a century, one of perfect happiness and understanding, of perfect friendship and communion of thought."
+At art school she met illustrator Henry George Montagu MacLean Barstow, the son of an English clergyman; they were married at St Marylebone parish church on 7 November 1894.
+It was the start of what she described as a joyful and happy marriage, "for close on half a century, one of perfect happiness and understanding, of perfect friendship and communion of thought."

 Writing career

 They had very little money and Orczy started to work with her husband as a translator and an illustrator to supplement his meager earnings.
-John Montague Orczy-Barstow, their only child, was born on 25 February 1899.
+John Montague Orczy-Barstow, their only child, was born on 25 February 1899 (died 1969).
 She started writing soon after his birth, but her first novel, The Emperor's Candlesticks (1899), was a failure.
 She did, however, find a small following with a series of detective stories in the Royal Magazine.
 Her next novel, In Mary's Reign (1901), did better.